Religious Education Staff

 Fanning the flames of faith

 The Faculty of Religious Education is a vibrant and engaging community of learners.
-Our mission is to ignite and fan the flames of faith and to educate students in a wide range of dimensions of the Catholic Church.
-All students at St Mary’s College take part in Religious Education classes three times a week, all of which are taught by specialist Theology teachers.
+Our mission is to ignite and fan the flames of faith, and to educate students in a wide range of dimensions of the Catholic Church.
+All students at St Mary’s College take part in Religious Education classes, all of which are taught by specialist Theology teachers.

 Modern resources, in-depth study